mvolkmann/blog/src/zig.md

 const String = []const u8;
 ```

-Literal strings are delimited by double quotes
+Literal strings are delimited by double quotes.
-and represented by null-terminated byte arrays that use UTF-8 encoding.
+They are represented by null-terminated byte arrays, like in C,
+that use UTF-8 encoding.
 For example, `var name = "Mark";`

+The fact that strings are null-terminated is an implementation detail
+that typically does not factor into writing string-handling code.

+Single character literals are enclosed in single quotes.

 Multi-line strings precede each line with double backslashes.
 A newline character is added at the end of each line except the last.